 Wooden kitchen cabinets are magnets for grease and tough stains, and are regularly exposed to dust and cooking oil.
 Over time, these accumulate and become sticky, dirty grime.

-This is because paint will not stick on an oily surface.
+This is because the paint will not stick on an oily surface.
 In cleaning, make sure your wooden cabinets are safe against harsh chemicals.
 For one, avoid using mineral spirits which can damage the varnish that protects the underlying wood for kitchen cabinets.

 So what is the best degreaser for kitchen cabinets before painting?
 Here is a buying guide of the best cleaning agents, together with tips and tricks against tough stains and sticky grease, in order to have refreshed, beautiful kitchen cabinets.